fghaas/openstacksummit2015-tokyo-neutron-ha/markdown/l3-agent.md

 cause user-impacting network downtime.

+## Distributed virtual routers
+*(experimental)*
+Note: there are several limitations to DVR and L3 HA in Juno.
+Most importantly, right now you can have a router that is *either* DVR *or* HA (with VRRP), but not both.
+So for any router, you can fix the SPOF or the bottleneck, but not both.
+DVR is also only supported with VxLAN.

 ## HA virtual routers
 *(experimental)*
 Note: HA virtual routers employ keepalived to maintain a VRRP gateway